Grain damage

 Grain damage is any degradation in the quality of grain.
 In the current grain trade, this damage can affect price, feed quality, food product quality, and susceptibility to pest contamination.

 Between the field and the end use, grain may go through any number of handling operations which can each contribute to grain damage.
 For example, grain might encounter free fall, conveyors, spouts, grain throwers, elevators, hoppers, dryers, and many more.
 Overall, these handling methods can be evaluated as to what effect they have on the grain.
 Damaged grain can often be characterized by the extent to which it reduces storage time.
 For example, cracked or broken kernels are more susceptible to insect or bacteria as well as chemical degradation.
 The damage to the actual grain is only one example of losses incurred after harvest.
-In order to quantify grain damage, one must also understand grain quality.
+To quantify grain damage, one must also understand grain quality.
 Grain quality is a very broad term and can relate to many topics such as foreign material, chemical compositions, mechanical damage, insect infestations, and many more.
 These references to quality are highly dependent on the end use of the grain.
 Certain types of damage may be acceptable to specific industries, whereas others cannot use grain with these issues.

-Defining Grain Damage
+Definition

 Grain damage is such a broad term that it can be difficult to pinpoint all factors that can be considered damage.
 In addition, these factors are not easily measured.
 Many common methods for determining grain damage levels include some type of visible inspection, which can carry with it a large amount of error.

-The United States Department of Agriculture, USDA, has for many years listed standards for many types of grains.
+The United States Department of Agriculture(USDA) has for many years listed standards for many types of grains.
 In those standards, they have identified a normalized grading scale based on factors such as test weight and limits of damaged kernels and foreign material.
 Throughout these standards, the definitions listed for damage can be open to interpretation by the person evaluating the grain.
 For example, "damaged kernels" for maize (corn) refers to kernels that are "badly ground-damaged, badly weather-damaged, diseased, frost-damaged, germ-damaged, heat-damaged, insect-bored, mold-damaged, sprout-damaged, or otherwise materially damaged."
-As this shows, the characteristics are not easily measured.
+These characteristics are largely subjective and not easily measured.

 In the USDA's scale, as the grade number decreases, the quality of grain increases.
 A summary of these standards for maize, soybeans, and wheat are listed in the tables below (as effective September 1996).
 The USDA also lists these standards for many less popular grains such as barley, canola, flaxseed, oat, rye, sorghum, and sunflower seed.